 So life continues, but the version of the world in which this individual arrives will be determined solely by the record of observations made in this life.
 That is the only determinacy in this frame of reference.
 It could be heaven or it could be hell, and this depends entirely on the karma, the tendencies in the record of observations.

 This means there is an inherent morality.
 Egoism that harms others is self-harm.
 In this light, the intelligent imperative is always selfish cooperation.
 So in effect human nature is transformed.
 In fact we are still just as egoistic, but the agenda now operates on a far wider perspective.
 This is described in detail in Quantum Karma.

 Survival and Prosperity

-Effectively, every individual is the world he or she knows.
-Not only is there a powerful inherent morality, there is also a far greater sense of identity to aspire to.
+Effectively, every individual is actually the world he or she knows.
+So not only is there a powerful inherent morality because of karma, there is also a far greater sense of identity to aspire to, and a vastly longer times span.
 A new paradigm of human nature appears.

-The human race recovers from the various madnesses of rampant egoism and atomisation, and revives to make a real global village where everyone is empowered and cared for.
+In the vision proposed here the human race recovers from the various madnesses of rampant egoism and atomisation, and revives to make a real global village where everyone is empowered and cared for.
 At present that sounds like ludicrous dippy new age dreaming, but this is at the very least what we should be aspiring to.
 We have modern technology.
 There is no physical reason why we should not have a world that works for everyone.
 We have just been completely incapable emotionally of setting it up.
-And without question this is a good thing: global cultures of this nature do not fry their planet.
+And without question this is a good thing.
+Global cultures of this nature do not fry their planet.

 All references given in References